rajewsky-lab/openst/docs/computational/preprocessing_sequencing.md

 basecall files are contained and where the converted output `fastq` files will be saved; The rest of arguments have the same meaning as above.

-## Processing of the open-ST library
+## Processing of the Open-ST library
 The transformation of raw sequencing data into spatially-mapped expression matrices was carried out utilizing [spacemake](https://spacemake.readthedocs.io/en/latest/) (see also in [GitHub](https://github.com/rajewsky-lab/spacemake)), an automated pipeline designed for the preprocessing, alignment, and quantification of single-cell and spatial transcriptomics data.

 We refer to the [official documentation](https://spacemake.readthedocs.io/en/latest/) for a complete tutorial on how to install and run spacemake.
-In summary, the user needs to specify a configuration file (by default, we included run modes that are compatible with open-ST), and a project configuration, containing the locations to the `fastq` files, to the **spatial barcode coordinate files**
+In summary, the user needs to specify a configuration file (by default, we included run modes that are compatible with Open-ST), and a project configuration, containing the locations to the `fastq` files, to the **spatial barcode coordinate files**
 (generated in the [previous step](#processing-the-sequencing-of-barcoded-library)), and other metadata.
 Then, spacemake automatically processes these data into [h5ad](https://anndata.readthedocs.io/en/latest/fileformat-prose.html) files, which basically contain a matrix of barcodes (rows) and genes (columns), with associated metadata and spatial coordinates.